ourchitecture/panda/src/tutorials/node/azure/app/README.md

 12. Lookup the URL in the output of your deployed application.
 Type `curl ...` with your unique URL or open a web browser and visit the application.
 You should see a welcome message like "Welcome to Express" in the output. _\*If you check this URL immediately after deploying, it may take several seconds to respond while the application starts._

-13. To remove the new application, type `make uninstall ENV_FILE=.env`.
+13. To remove the new application, type `make uninstall`.

 14. Check the list of deployed Azure "WebApp" instances by typing `make azure-webapps-list ARM_RESOURCE_GROUP=rg-our-tutorials`.